Showing posts with label trails. Show all posts

 Lawrenceburg, Tennessee

-But despite his setbacks, what made David Crockett entirely different from most men of his time was a fierce determination that matched his impressive physical stature along with a sense of humor that worked in tandem with a real desire to help those less fortunate.
+But despite his setbacks, what made David Crockett entirely different from most men of his time was his fierce determination, which matched his impressive physical stature.
+He also had a sense of humor that worked in tandem with a genuine desire to help those less fortunate.

 Politics finds Crockett